Instructor Training Course

 As an integral part of your training experience, you will learn and use adult learning theory to deliver three (3) presentations:

-The topic or material you bring from home to perform a 5-minute oral presentation.
+The topic or material you select to perform a 5-minute virtual presentation.
 In preparation for your scheduled ITC class, please choose and prepare a Chemical, Biological, Radiological/Nuclear, Explosion (CBRNE) or an all-hazard topic of local or national interest.

 Two other presentations on topics provided by the staff (that you select from a list of topics) are also required during this course.